-Permit Term Regulatory Citation Regulatory Description Monitoring, Recordkeeping, and Reporting Requirements Install a non-resettable hour meter if one is not already installed.
+Permit Regulatory Regulatory Description Monitoring, Recordkeeping, and Reporting Term Citation Requirements 5.2.3 40 CFR 63.6625(f) (1/30/13), 63.6640 (f) (1/30/13), and 63.6655(f) (1/30/13) Install a non-resettable hour meter if one is not already installed.
 Any operation other than emergency operation, maintenance and testing, and operation in non-emergency situations for 50 hours per year is prohibited.
 If the engine is not operated according to these requirements, the engine will not be considered an emergency engine and will need to meet all requirements for non-emergency engines.
 There is no time limit on the use of emergency stationary RICE in emergency situations.
 Maintenance checks and readiness testing of such units is limited to 100 hours per year.
 The emergency engine may be operated up to 50 hours per year operation in non-emergency situations (which may include up to 15 hours per year as part of a demand response program).
 All non-emergency operating hours are counted towards the 100 hours per year provided for maintenance and testing.
-The engine may not be operated for more than 30 minutes prior to the time when the emergency condition is expected to occur, and the engine operation must be terminated immediately after the facility is notified that the emergency condition is no longer imminent.
-The 15 hours non-emergency operation as part of a demand response program must meet the requirements in 40 CFR 63.6640(f)(iii).
+The engine may not be operated for more than 30 minutes prior to the time when the emergency condition is expected to occur, and the engine operation must be terminated immediately after the facility is notified that the emergency operation as part of a demand response program must meet the requirements in 40 CFR 63.6640(f)(iii).
+Keep records of the hours of operation of the engine that is recorded through the non-resettable hour meter.
+The owner or operator must document how many hours are spent for emergency operation, including what classified the operation as emergency and how many hours are spent for non-emergency operation.
+If the engine is used for demand response operation, the owner or operator must keep records of the notification of the emergency situation, and the time the engine was operated as part of demand response.
+The owner or operator may petition the Administrator for approval of additional hours to be used for maintenance checks and readiness testing, but a petition is not required if the owner or operator maintains records indicating that Federal, State, or local standards require maintenance and testing of emergency RICE beyond 100 hours per year.